BrandiMac/Projects/freeflyer/docs/source/visibility.rst

 ===============================
 Occulting bodies can be added or removed by the user in order to define the planets or moons that will be considered when determining if the observer can see the target.
-The user can specify whether to model occulting bodies as spheres or ellipsoids using the `VisibilitySegment.CelestialObjectOccultationModel` property, as shown below.
+The user can specify whether to model occulting bodies as spheres or ellipsoids using the `VisibilitySegment.CelestialObjectOccultationModel <https://ai-solutions .com/_help_Files/visibilitysegment_celestialobjectoccultationmodel_nanosecond.htm>`_ property, as shown below.

 .. code-block:: c++